 In response, W&M IT is adopting both cybersecurity literacy and defense measures to protect the campus from potential threats.
 Starting in the summer of 2018, IT initiated a Security Awareness Training Program for W&M staff through the SANS cybersecurity institute.
 The same program is scheduled to begin for faculty during November 2019.
 The curriculum is customized for W&M system needs, drawing from over 100 different modules and using learning tools such as videos and quizzes to present real-world scenarios for faculty and staff to apply the concepts.
 Each employee is required to complete the training, and modules will be periodically updated with new information.

 On the defense side, W&M IT has adopted a two-factor authentication (2FA) service called Duo.
-Duo requires the use of a secondary piece of identification to log in to W&M accounts with a CAS Login, such as Blackboard and G Suite.
+Duo requires the use of a secondary piece of identification to log in to W&M accounts with a CAS Login, such as Blackboard and Google Workspace.
 Users are prompted to verify their identity either with their smartphones (through the Duo App or SMS text codes) or with a hardware token before access to these systems is granted.
 Duo provides an extra layer of defense for these systems which contain users’ credentials and personal information.

 In addition to protecting users from phishing attempts and data breaches, it also ensures William & Mary is compliant with FERPA by not exposing personally identifiable information (PII).
 Duo was required for faculty and staff in the Spring 2019 semester and for students at the beginning of October 2019.